snoke/myEntityRepository/README.md

   Repo.Save(obj);
   Repo.Flush(); //flush repository into data storage (write database entries) } else {
-  Message("You want to override your previous version?");
+  Message("Do you want to override your previous version?");
   [...]
 }
 ```